Winter storm leaves at least 37 dead nationwide as residents in western New York remain trapped under feet of snow - KTVZ

 Over the past week, the prolonged winter storm has enveloped a large swath of the US with dangerously low temperatures and wind chills, also bringing with it widespread power outages and thousands of canceled flights.

-More than 10 million people were under freeze alerts across the South Monday, including residents in Orlando, Jacksonville, Tallahassee, Mobile, Montgomery and Birmingham.
+More than 10 million people remained under freeze alerts across the South Monday, including residents in Orlando, Jacksonville, Tallahassee, Mobile, Montgomery and Birmingham.

+Electricity was not the sole utility impacted: Jackson, Mississippi, issued a boil water notice Sunday after its water system lost pressure due to line breaks “likely caused by the weather,” officials said on Facebook.
+The city — which just two months ago overcame a separate lengthy water crisis — distributed water to residents throughout Christmas Day.

 The storm also snarled travel in the US during the busy holiday weekend, with more than 5,000 flights canceled Friday, more than 3,400 flights canceled Saturday and more than 3,100 canceled for Christmas Day.
-At least 1,200 flights within, into or out of the US have already been canceled by 4:00 a.m.
+More than 1,500 flights within, into or out of the US have already been canceled before 8:30 a.m.
 ET Monday, according to tracking site FlightAware.

 Since the brutal weather’s arrival, multiple storm-related deaths have been reported across several states.
 In addition to the deaths in New York, the fatalities include: